 Tabular Model Designer (SSAS Tabular)

-The tabular model designer is part of SQL Server 2012 SQL Server Data Tools (SSDT), integrated with Microsoft Visual Studio 2010 or later, with additional project type templates specifically for developing professional tabular model solutions.
+The tabular model designer is part of SQL Server Data Tools (SSDT), integrated with Microsoft Visual Studio 2010 or later, with additional project type templates specifically for developing professional tabular model solutions.

 Sections in this topic:

 When you install SQL Server Data Tools (SSDT), new project templates for creating tabular models are added to the available project types.
 After creating a new tabular model project by using one of the templates, you can begin model authoring by using the tabular model designer tools and wizards.

 In addition to new templates and tools for authoring professional multidimensional and tabular model solutions, the Visual Studio environment provides debugging and project lifecycle capabilities that ensure you create the most powerful BI solutions for your organization.
 For more information about Visual Studio, see Getting Started with Visual Studio.

 When you install SQL Server Data Tools (SSDT), the following tabular model project templates are added to the Business Intelligence project types:

 This template can be used to create a new, blank tabular model project.